The world's largest kitchen

-Chesapeake Memories Sausage and Oyster Dressing with Red Quinoa and Crisp Apples Recipe by Julie Hagel.
+Chesapeake Memories Sausage and Oyster Dressing with Red Quinoa and Crisp Apples Recipe

 This recipe takes me back to my Maryland Thanksgiving memories.
 Growing up on the Chesapeake, oysters were a big part of our celebration.
 This dish combines my family's traditional oyster dressing with spicy pork sausage and healthy red pearl quinoa, which gives the dressing a nutty texture--and beautiful color.
 Red apples provide color and a sweet, crisp finish.
 Omit the oysters, if you prefer, for a delicious sausage stuffing.